itsMapleLeaf/aspects-vtt/tasks.md

   - [x] remove token
   - [x] configurable token-level health and fatigue
   - [x] link tokens to characters - each token uses the character's values as fallbacks, but can be set individually
-  - [ ] button to set background image from upload
+  - [x] button to set background image from upload
-  - [ ] configure background size in cell width
+  - [x] hide menu while dragging token
-  - [ ] hide menu while dragging token
+  - [x] hide token tags unless selected

-  - [ ] hide token tags unless selected
+## features

 - room ownership
   - [ ] set room owner on creation
   - only room owner can: